-Notes on launch context parameters
+The following section provides further details on some of the context parameters

 fhirContext

 fhirContext: To allow application flexibility, while also maintaining backwards compatibility (and to keep a predictable JSON structure), any contextual resource types (other than Patient and Encounter) that were requested by a launch scope will appear in this parameter.
 The Patient and Encounter resource types will not be deprecated from top-level parameters, and they will not be permitted within the fhirContext array.